influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 #### Optional Table Groupings

-Optional table groupings relate to specific nodes that may be leveraged by TICKscript nodes or may be needed to discover and scrape information from remote locations.
+Optional table groupings relate to specific features that may be leveraged by TICKscript nodes or may be needed to discover and scrape information from remote locations.
 They are disabled by default.
 Practically this means that out of the box they include a key  `enabled`, which is set to `false`, i.e. `enabled = false`.
-A feature defined by an optional table should be enabled whenever a relevant node, or a handler for a relevant node, is required by a task or when an input source is needed.
+They may also be simply commented out.
+A feature defined by an optional table should be enabled whenever a relevant node, or a handler for a relevant node, is required by a task, or when an input source is needed.

 For example, if alerts are to be sent via email, then the SMTP service should be enabled and configured in the table `[smtp]`.